Hall of fame: Czech outstanding cubers

 Abroad, Josef is better known as the creator of ACube analytical program.
 He is also the author of the Rubik's cube java applet, which has been widely used on websites.
 Last but not least, he participated in the development of WCA (World Cube Association) website.
 Josef graduated from FEE CTU, currently (2015) he works as a software engineer in the U.S. Google.
 His official profile.

-He is extremely fast when solving the Rubik's cube with feet - in this official event he has no competitors in the Czech Republic.
-He also solves very well the same puzzle using the fewest moves.
-Tomáš is being involved, among others, in organizing of official competitions as a part of the organization team.
+He was extremely fast when solving the Rubik's cube with feet - in this official event (feet solving is not an official event anymore) he had no competitors in the Czech Republic.
+He was also solving very well the same puzzle using the fewest moves.
+Tomáš was being involved, among others, in organizing of official competitions as a part of the organization team.
 His official profile.

 The second Czechoslovak championship in speedsolving a Rubik's cube took place in 1983.
 Robert Pergl, a former speedcuber, won it at the age of 14 with a time of 17.04 s.
 Piquant is that it was probably the fastest time ever in terms of competitions.
 However, since WCA organization wasn't existing yet, this time was not recognized as an official world record.
 Thus the holder of it was still American Minh Thai, a winner of the first world championship in 1982 with a time of 22.95 s.
 The record was valid till 2003 (WCA itself was founded in 2004 and until this year, only one competition in 1982 and two competitions in 2003 were recognized by it).